CHAPTER 37

 VENDOR.
 A person furnishing lodgings in the exercise of the taxable service of lodging.

-(5) An applicant who is dissatisfied with the decision of the Treasurer may appeal the decision to the governing body by written notice of appeal to the City Clerk within 15 days of the date of the decision of the Treasurer on the application.
+(5) An applicant who is refused a lodger’s tax license may appeal the decision to the governing body by written notice of appeal to the City Clerk within 15 days of the date of the decision of the Treasurer on the application.
 The matter shall be referred to the governing body for hearing at a regular or special meeting in the usual course of business.
-The City Clerk shall notify the appellant of the hearing at least ten days prior to the meeting of the governing body, by certified mail, return receipt requested, and advertise notice of the meeting at least ten days prior to the meeting of the governing body.
-The decision of the governing body made thereof shall be expressed in writing and be communicated in the same manner as the decision of the Treasurer is transmitted.
+The City Clerk shall notify the appellant of the hearing at least 10 days prior to the meeting of the governing body, by certified mail, return receipt requested, and advertise notice of the meeting at least 10 days prior to the meeting of the governing body.
+The decision of the governing body made thereof shall be expressed in writing.
 The action of the governing body shall be deemed final.

 (F) The occupancy tax shall not apply: